 Where can I get Data for my Research?

-There is no need to start from zero.
-Depending on your research project, there is a wide range of general and discipline-specific repositories full of datasets you are free to use.
+You don’t always have to start from zero.
+Depending on your research project, there are a wide range of general and discipline-specific repositories full of existing datasets you are free to use.
+This could complement data that you’re generating through your project, save you time collecting data, or could form part of your planning to ensure you aren’t replicating a study that has already been done

 • Some things to consider when planning to re-use research data